ismailashari/dashboard-sales/README.md

   2. Total revenue and product sold each items/products name.
   3. Total transaction and product purchased each customers.
   4. Total revenue and product sold each regions.

+For the final dashboard you can see it [here](https://lookerstudio.google.com/reporting/f962dff8-920a-4c45-a3c8-d32dabb302fc)